 An acronym is a term formed from the first letter of each word in a phrase.
 The public better recognizes the acronyms of several multi-billion dollar companies than their full name, including IBM (International Business Machines) and CVS (Consumer Value Stores).

 Though you might not want to abbreviate your business name, your customers or other companies might refer to its initials anyway.
 Properly investigate your acronym’s meaning before going to market to evade an embarrassing result.

 06. Beware of trends

-Take the case of the recent ‘drop the vowel’ trend and the rise of brand names like Flickr, Grindr and Scribd.
-While it might have seemed hip or cool to do at the time, it still poses challenges like not being so easy to say, spell or recognize worldwide.
+Businesses that have successfully evolved over time share one thing: They’ve avoided trends.
+Take the case of the “drop the vowel” trend and which led to brand names like Flickr, Grindr and Scribd.
+While it might have seemed hip or cool to do at the time, the names now sound dated and aren’t easy to say, spell or recognize worldwide.

-07. Make sure it flows when said aloud
+08. Make sure it flows

 09. Test it with an audience

-During these conversations, provide a list of questions for them to answer such as ‘What feelings does the name give you?’ and ‘Is it easy or difficult to spell in your opinion?’.
-Guiding their attention to these aspects could lead to better constructive feedback.
+During these conversations, ask questions like What feelings does the name give you?
+Do you find it easy or difficult to spell?
+Guide their attention to these aspects to receive more constructive feedback.

-09. Confirm that it’s available
+10. Check that it’s available

 By Cecilia Lazzaro Blasbalg